 CSR indicators such as the knowledge of the concept of CSR and its assertion in business (β = 0.118) and the fact that CSR enables to gain a competitive advantage on the market (and higher customer loyalty; β = 0.166) have a positive influence on the system of customer care in the SME segment.
 The knowledge of the concept of CSR and its assertion in business has a less positive impact.
 The system of customer care in the SME segment is not determined by the indicators (1) CSR enables to gain a good reputation and (2) CSR enables to attract satisfied (loyal and motivated) employees.

+As findings have indicated, applying CSR practices create a positive image of the business and leverage customer satisfaction.
+This result is consistent with prior research showing that the overall image of the business, customer retention, its sales increase and costs decrease (Galbreath and Shum, 2012; Saeidi et al., 2015).
+Usually, customers accept to pay higher prices for products offered by enterprises which are socially responsible (Ali et al., 2020).
+Taking into account the above association, it can be said that SMEs may benefit by applying CSR practise.
+Hence, building a good image for enterprise and being socially responsible may lead to not having the actual number of customers, but also increasing it.
+Having more clients that are willing to buy the business products is the ultimate aim of every entrepreneur.

-(Galbreath and Shum, 2012; Saeidi et al., 2015)(Ali et al., 2020)The knowledge of the CSR concept has a positive impact on the innovations of SMEs (β = 0.090).
+The knowledge of the CSR concept has a positive impact on the innovations of SMEs (β = 0.090).
 The innovations of SMEs is not determined by the indicators (1) CSR enables to attract satisfied (loyal and motivated) employees, (2) CSR enables to gain a good reputation and new business opportunities, and (3) CSR enables to gain a competitive advantage (and higher customer loyalty) on the market.

-(Martinez-Conesa et al., 2017; Surroca et al., 2010)
+Even though the effects of CSR practices are studied more for large enterprises, SMEs can by very innovative by being social responsible.
+The current research finding showed that CSR practices by SMEs is positively associated with innovation.
+Hence, the way how SMEs implement CSR practices may be very innovative.
+This relationship can by supported by the fact that social entrepreneurship operates by utilising different resources and capabilities to offer a certain product.
+Usually, social entrepreneurship may be not a large enterprise.
+This explanation brings to the fact that even SME may benefit in innovation by using putting in place CSR practices.
+Our finding regarding the relationship between CSR and innovation is supported by the existing literature (Martinez-Conesa et al., 2017; Surroca et al., 2010).

 CSR enabling to gain a good reputation and new business opportunities (β = 0.096) and the knowledge of the concept of CSR (β = 0.094) have a positive influence on the perception of the emotional future of the company.
 CSR enabling to gain a good reputation (new business opportunities) is the strongest CSR indicator.
-The perception of the emotional future of a company is not determined by other CSR indicators.(Ahn and Park, 2018)(Çera et al., 2019)Conclusion
+The perception of the emotional future of a company is not determined by other CSR indicators.

+Building strategies and policies which are rooted in the CSR activities can ensure business continuity over time (Ahn and Park, 2018).
+Similar to Brooks (2016), who have demonstrated that involving in CSR activities can reduce the chances of business bankruptcy, our research have indicated that business sustainability can be achieved by implementing CSR practices.
+This linkage is of a particular interest to all types of businesses as it informs a way of avoiding business failure (Çera et al., 2019).
+Hence, business sustainability (seen as avoidance of bankruptcy) is a status that SMEs can reach by implementing practices related to social responsibility.

+Conclusion